9 Main Barriers to Widespread Cryptocurrency Adoption

 1. Lack of Clarity

-When we hear claims that blockchain is immutable, then later read that it isn’t really, or that Bitcoin is anonymous, but not as anonymous as we thought it was, blockchain becomes shrouded in mist.
-There’s a lack of clarity from the cryptocurrency community and regulatory indecision isn’t helping.
+When we hear claims that blockchain is immutable and later read that it isn’t really or that Bitcoin is anonymous—but not as anonymous as we thought it was—blockchain becomes shrouded in mist.
+The cryptocurrency community lacks clarity, and regulatory indecision isn’t helping.

 If the people in charge of protecting investors can’t decide what to call the tokens they’re regulating, how is the public supposed to know?
 What’s the difference between a utility token, security token, and equity token, anyway–and why do you have to store your invisible money in a physical hardware wallet?